Middle Persian (Pahlavi) Online School

 The Middle Persian online course will have 1 group of up to 10 participants.
 The participants must already have at least an upper elementary level of Modern Persian knowledge before starting the classes with ASPIRANTUM.

-If you have no prior knowledge of Persian, please contact us, and we will find an individual solution.
+If you have no prior knowledge of Persian, please get in touch with us, and we will find an individual solution.

 Upper elementary level (A1-A2):